 Cyclists have two tiny points of contact with the road.
-Their safety depends on how well these are able to grip the road.
+Their safety depends on how well they are able to grip the road.
 Bike commuters who live in cold winter climates face an important safety question each year: what type of winter tires to run for bike commuting?
 Since safety should be our number one priority it’s an important question to answer.
-Let’s consider when studded tires are the preferred option and what you should be aware of when it comes to picking one.
+Let’s consider when studded tires are the preferred option and what you should be aware of when picking one.

 Studless winter tires offer good traction on slippery wet roads and they are also quite good on packed snow, so they are perfect in mild winter climates.